kuler90/setup-unity/README.md

 GitHub Action to download and install Unity.
 Based on Unity Hub.

 Works on Ubuntu, macOS and Windows.
+[More details](https://github.com/kuler90/setup-unity/actions/runs/349277097)

 ## Inputs